wmutschl/mutschler.eu/content/linux/install-guides/pop-os-btrfs-21-04.md

 - add a new volume group and call it also `data`
 - create a logical volume `root` for our root partition

-These are also the steps the Pop!_OS installer performs when you click `Clean install`, albeit with ext4 as the filesystem and an encrypted swap partition.
-So here are the commands:
+These are also the steps the Pop!_OS installer performs when you click `Clean install` albeit with ext4 as the filesystem; so here are the commands:

 ```bash
 pvcreate /dev/mapper/cryptdata